srwx/practice-docker/README.md

-## Learning about Docker and TypeScript with MERN-stack
+## Docker with MERN stack.
+(Also TypeScript with React.)

+> This project is for learning fundamental of TypeScript with React and Docker to create simple blog app.

 ### Client
 - Install react app with TypeScript template using command: ```npx create-react-app [folderName] --template typescript```